-In previous studies [31,32] lanthanide ions were described with the small-core (28 electrons) effective core potentials adjusted at the quasi-relativistic Wood-Boring Hartree-Fock level of theory, ECP28MWB [45].
-For the basis set, the supplementary atomic natural orbital basis set with segmented basis contraction [46] was used, with addition of the optimized s2pdfg diffuse function [47] to supply for the augmentation.
+In previous studies [31,32] lanthanide ions were described with the small-core (28 electrons) effective core potentials obtained at the quasi-relativistic Wood-Boring Hartree-Fock level of theory, ECP28MWB [45].
+For the basis set, the supplementary atomic natural orbital basis set with segmented basis contraction [46] was used, with addition of the optimized s2pdfg diffuse functions [47] to supply for the augmentation.
 Partner He and Ar atoms, on the other hand, were described using the augmented correlation-consistent polarized basis sets aug-cc-pV5Z [48].
 The 3s3p2d2f1g bond function set [49] was placed midway the ion-atom distance.
-The CCSD(T) calculations with the restricted Hartree-Fock references were carried out, including the $4s^24p^64d^{10}$ shells of the ion and the $1s^22s^22p^6$ shells of the Ar atom in the correlation and corrected for the basis set superposition error with the counterpoise procedure proposed by Boys and Bernardi [50].
+The CCSD(T) calculations with the restricted Hartree-Fock references were carried out, treating the $4s^24p^64d^{10}$ shells of the ion and the $1s^22s^22p^6$ shells of the Ar atom as core electrons.
+The CCSD(T) potentials were calculated on fine grids of internuclear distances spanning the 25-40 Å interval and corrected for the basis set superposition error with the counterpoise procedure proposed by Boys and Bernardi [50].

-Results for the potential parameters of the lanthanide ions, i.e. potential minima, equilibrium distances $R_e$ and dissociation energies $D_e$ , revealed an overall attractive dependence on the equilibrium distance generally decreasing with the atomic number $\mathbb{Z}$ for ions with the same electronic configuration.
-In particular, it was found that the occupancy of the 5d shell plays a significant role in strengthening the interaction energy and shipting the equilibrium distance.
+Results for the potential parameters of the lanthanide ions, i.e. potential minima, equilibrium distances R_e and dissociation energies D_e , revealed an overall attractive behavior, with the equilibrium distance generally decreasing with the atomic number Z for ions with the same electronic configuration.
+In particular, it was found that the occupancy of the 5d shell plays a significant role in strengthening the interaction energy and reducing the equilibrium distance.

-Calculated zero-field mobilities wide temperature range turned out to follow well defined lines and to be sensitive to the outer electronic configuration of the ion.
-In particular, corronic state chromatographic effect [18-24] was werr evident for Lu+, whose mobilities at the ground (S) and metastable excited states (D) showed significant differences.
-On the other hand, the trends with atomic number were found to differ for the two distinct cases of the ion mobilities in He and Ar: in the former case, the mobility of the 4fm6s ions generally increases with Z, whereas in the latter case it remains over constant.
+Calculated zero-field mobilities over a wide temperature range turned out to follow well defined trends and to be sensitive to the outer electronic configuration of the ion.
+In particular, electronic state chromatographic effect [18-24] was well evident for Lu^+ , whose mobilities at the ground (1S) and metastable excited states (3D) showed significant differences.
+On the other hand, the trends with atomic number were found to differ for the two distinct cases of the ion mobilities in He and Ar: in the former case, the mobility of the 4f^m6s ions generally increases with Z, whereas in the latter case it remains overall constant.
 The two cases also show opposite mobility variations as the electronic configuration changes.